EloiStree/GodotEveryDay/Note/2025_11_19_Day002_AeroTool/ReadMe.md

-I want to use submodule to edit quickly several assetlib in the same project.
-But to do that the git must not have something else that addons https://chatgpt.com/share/691e3e9a-b524-800e-b04a-99d09661a67a

-I will try to make what I think could work and GPT tip me to dot.

-Make a seconds branches.
+I try to find the good way to edit a tool with submodule and stay publishable.

+https://chatgpt.com/share/691e3e9a-b524-800e-b04a-99d09661a67a

 Nice:  https://godotengine.org/asset-library/asset/2580